tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >
 >***Claws (Slaad Form Only).*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 10 (1d10 + 5) slashing damage plus 7 (2d6) fire damage.
 >
->***Hurl Stone.*** Ranged Spell Attack: +4 to hit, range 60 ft., one target.
+>***Water Jet.*** Ranged Spell Attack: +4 to hit, range 60 ft., one target.
 Hit: 22 (5d6) bludgeoning damage.
-The stone may cause structural damage to any location on a miss, and on a hit may push the target back by 5ft if they fail a CON save at DC 15.
+The stream of water may cause structural damage to any location on a miss, and on a hit may push the target back by 5ft if they fail a CON save at DC 15.
+>
+>***Innate Spellcasting.*** The slaad's innate spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
+The slaad can innately cast the following spells, requiring no material components:
+>* At will: detect magic, detect thoughts, invisibility (self only), mage hand, major image
+>* 2/day each: fear, erupting earth, fly, tongues
+>* 1/day each: cloudkill, plane shift
 >

 ---